Legal Mentorship After COVID-19: Why is it Important?

 The last few years have seen a much-needed focus on diversity in recruiting new solicitors and barristers to address the difficulties certain groups face in making their way into the legal profession.
 Firms are waking up to the fact that diversity is much more than a box-ticking exercise – clients want to see diverse legal teams who can bring different approaches to solving their issues.
 Firms realize that a diverse team can better handle client demands.

-Additionally, there is a significant gap between the content taught in law schools and what is needed from a modern lawyer today, so this package covers everything law school doesn’t teach you, particularly the practical aspects.
+Furthermore, law school content lacks what a lawyer needs to know and practice today, so this package covers everything law school doesn’t teach you, particularly the practical aspects.

 This is why we at legamart have designed a program oriented towards legal mentoring.
 Legal mentorship is less about teaching you practical skills—after all, you can learn those in your job.
 Instead, the legal mentoring experience teaches you intangible skills, the interpersonal details you need to know about your role, and the rules that don’t necessarily exist anywhere.
 Mentors under the legamart legal mentorship program have an intimate understanding of space and intuition.